 If you are awarded a grant or loan

-If you are awarded a Ready for Reuse loan or grant, Christine Haag will work closely with you to begin implementing the project.
+If you are awarded a Ready for Reuse loan or grant, DNR staff will work closely with you to begin implementing the project.
 DO NOT START GRANT OR LOAN-ELIGIBLE CLEANUP ACTIVITIES immediately upon award.
 Several steps need to be taken before cleanup can occur, including executing a financial agreement with the DNR and performing a 30-day public comment period.

 Many of the forms and sample documents you will need during the loan or grant period are contained on our Documents for Borrowers and Grantees page.

 Most requirements during a loan or grant period are dictated by the source of the federal funding, EPA's Brownfields Program.
 Federal requirements include a fair amount of governmental reporting and public participation.

 Upon being awarded a grant the local government or tribe must:

 - Go through step-by-step DNR review and approval of cleanup plans and actions.
 The associated fees are eligible grant costs.

 - Complete EPA-mandated 30-day public participation requirements.
 For detailed information, see the Materials for Borrowers and Grantees page.